15 Sincere Ways to Say Thank You and You’re Welcome in German

 As you study German, whether you’re learning by yourself or participating in a language course, you’ll find that a simple heartfelt thanks, and an appropriate response, can have many variations.

 Knowing how and when to express gratitude is an essential part of understanding proper etiquette.
-And if you’re going to be traveling to Germany, you’ll want to learn how to give a well-appreciated thanks when deserved.

-With that said, we’ve compiled a quick list of different German words and phrases that will let you eloquently express and receive gratitude!
+I’ve compiled a quick list of different German words and phrases that will let you eloquently express and receive gratitude!

 Some of these phrases might sound awkward at first, but repeatedly listening and repeating them will make them much easier to master.
 Using a platform like FluentU will be extremely helpful in your quest to master these phrases.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.